Esben-Andreas-Madsen/GMD1_Ascendia/Log5 Development Updates.md

 ## Background sprites & generation

-The background now proceedually spawns as the player moves upwards aswell and despawns when far away.
+The background now proceedually spawns as the player moves upwards aswell as despawns when far away.
 It works the same as the platform managing.

 ```
     void DespawnBackgrounds()